czech-radio/schedule/README.rst

 -  We assume that you use at least `Python <https://www.python.org/downloads/>`__ 3.10.
 -  We assume that you use the `virtual environment <https://docs.python.org/3/library/venv.html>`__.

-Install the package’s latest version from the GitHub repository
+Install the package's latest version from the GitHub repository

 ::